-In Analamanga Region
+In Analamanga region

-- Save the Children is supporting 1,881 schoolgoing children, whose education was brought to a halt, due to the floods and cyclones in Antananarivo. - We are supporting 47 teachers and four Public Primary Schools (PPEs) with teacher kits and wash kits.
-This will ensure that children do not miss school due to the ongoing crisis. - We are providing cash transfers under the cash for work activities (55 parents) and distributing NFIs and dignity kits to the most vulnerable 200 households including children previously registered to attend school in the area.
+- Save the Children is supporting 1,800 school-going children, whose education was brought to a halt, due to the floods and cyclones in Antananarivo, Madagascar.
+We are supporting 43 teachers and four Public Primary Schools (PPEs) with school kits, teacher kits.
+This will ensure that children do not miss out on learning due to the ongoing crisis. - We are providing cash transfers under the cash for work activities and distribute NFIs and dignity kits to the most vulnerable 200 households including children previously registered to attend school in the area.